Vaccine passports during the COVID-19 pandemic: Canada

 An example proof of vaccination adhering to Canadian federal standards.

-The implementation of digital proof of vaccination in Canada has largely been conducted at the provincial and territorial level, with the federal government specifying the SMART Health Card document and QR code standard designed to be suitable for international travel.
+The implementation of digital proof of vaccination in Canada was largely conducted at the provincial and territorial level, with the federal government specifying the SMART Health Card document and QR code standard designed to be suitable for international travel.

-As of November 2021, all ten provinces in Canada, and two of the three territories, had implemented or announced plans to implement a provincially-regulated vaccine passport.
+By November 2021, all ten provinces in Canada, and two of the three territories, had implemented or announced plans to implement a provincially-regulated vaccine passport.

 Federal requirements and mandates

-Beginning 30 October 2021 proof of vaccination became mandatory for all passengers aged 12 and older boarding domestic and/or international commercial airplanes departing from most Canada-based airports, and those riding on the cross-country Via Rail services.
+Beginning 30 October 2021, proof of vaccination became mandatory for all passengers aged 12 and older boarding domestic and/or international commercial airplanes departing from most Canadian airports, and those riding on the cross-country Via Rail services.

-Travellers by land (via the United States border) are required to be fully vaccinated to enter Canada and must provide a negative test 72-hours before land crossing.
-An exception was made for essential workers, until January 15, 2022 when essential workers (mainly truckers) were required to be fully vaccinated to re-enter the country.
-In late-January 2022, a convoy to and demonstration in the federal capital of Ottawa—supported primarily by far-right activists and groups—was held to protest this change.
+Travellers by land (via the United States border) were required to be fully vaccinated to enter Canada, and required to provide a negative test 72 hours before land crossing.
+An exception was made for essential workers until January 15 2022, when essential workers (mainly truckers) were required to be fully vaccinated to re-enter the country.
+In late-January 2022, a convoy to a demonstration in the federal capital of Ottawa—supported primarily by far-right activists and groups—was held to protest this change.

 Alberta

 Alberta implemented the Restrictions Exemption Program (REP) from 20 September 2021 to 8 February 2022, after re-establishing a state of emergency on 15 September 2021.
 The government described the program as an opt-in system, allowing establishments to operate with fewer restrictions.
 Visitors at these establishments were required to present a proof of vaccination or a recent negative test.
-If a facility does not participate, or is prohibited from participating, it was required to comply with all public health orders, such as reduced capacity and/or being prohibited from offering indoor dining.
+If a facility did not participate, or was prohibited from participating, it was required to comply with all public health orders, such as reduced capacity and/or being prohibited from offering indoor dining.

 Due to Omicron variant, even establishments participating in REP became subject to restrictions in December 2021, including restrictions on the capacity of large venues (50%), and restaurants subject to limits on table sizes, a prohibition on entertainment, and operating hours.

-The city of Calgary passed a municipal bylaw on 23 September 2021 to mandate participation in REP by all industries that are eligible to do so.
+The city of Calgary passed a municipal bylaw on 23 September 2021 to mandate participation in REP by all industries that were eligible to do so.
 The bylaw ceased on 9 February 2022 due to the lifting of the REP by the provincial government.
-The city considered reimplementing the mandate at the municipal level (as haveseveral U.S. cities) but such a proposal was rejected by the city council committee.
+The city considered reimplementing the mandate at the municipal level (as had several U.S. cities) but such a proposal was rejected by the city council committee.